-Clinical legal education is law-school training in which students participate in actual cases under the supervision of a practicing attorney or law professor.
-Although the general definition is correct, it does not fully illuminate the unique and effective learning opportunities or the opportunity for practical experience while still in law school.
+Clinical legal education is law school training in which students participate in actual cases under the supervision of a practicing attorney or law professor.
+RWU Law's Clinical Programs offer unique and effective learning opportunities and the opportunity for practical experience while still in law school.

 Clinical Programs at RWU Law

-- In-House, Direct Services - All in-house, direct services are supervised by permanent, full-time, tenure-track faculty.
-The professionally staffed full service law office is located in Historic Downtown Providence, RI and houses the Community Economic Development Clinic, Criminal Defense Clinic and Immigration Clinic.
-The Mediation Clinic is located at the Law School in Bristol and consists of private office and meeting space to conduct mediations.
+- In-House Clinics - All of our in-house clinics are supervised by full-time faculty members.
+The professionally staffed full-service law office is located in Historic Downtown Providence, RI and houses the Business Start-up Clinic, the Criminal Defense Clinic and the Immigration Clinic.

-- Externships and Internships - All externships and internships are administered by permanent directors who provide personalized supervision, classroom teaching, and training.
+- Clinical Externships - All clinical externships are administered by permanent directors who provide personalized supervision, classroom teaching, and training.

-RWU clinical programs are diverse and are always strengthening and growing.
-RWU Law students are given the opportunity to represent real clients, work for judges, connect with community organizations and leaders, and to collaborate with local attorneys.
+RWU Clinical Programs are diverse and are always strengthening and growing.
+RWU Law students are given the opportunity to represent real clients, work for judges, connect with community organizations and leaders, and to collaborate with practicing attorneys.

-Through such work and service, students develop practical and professional skills and directly and substantially contribute to the Rhode Island legal community and to disenfranchised populations in need of legal service.
+Through such work and service, students develop practical and professional skills and directly and substantially contribute to the legal community in Rhode Island and beyond while serving various populations in need of legal service.